unik-name/help-unikname/docs/3-unikname-connect/integration-technology/woocommerce/README.md

 ## Step 1.
 Install the WordPress plugin

-Unikname Connect plugin is available **for free** [on the official WordPress plugins repository](https://wordpress.org/plugins/unikname-connect/).
+Unikname plugin is available **for free** [on the official WordPress plugins repository](https://wordpress.org/plugins/unikname-connect/).

 There are various ways of installing the plugin, so choose the one adapted to your installation: